lqc/thinkcspy/source/dictionaries.rst

 .. sourcecode:: python

-    for k in eng2sp.keys():     # the order in which we get the k's is not defined print("Got key", k, "which maps to value", eng2sp[k])
+    for k in eng2sp.keys():   # the order of the k's is not defined print("Got key", k, "which maps to value", eng2sp[k])

     ks = list(eng2sp.keys())